n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/15.png" /></div>
 <br/>

 Nevertheless, There are specific bytes that get processed differently.
-Some of the stu bytes have a many to one relationship with decoded bytes, so that multiple decoded bytes get derived from a single stub byte.
+Some of the stub bytes have a many to one relationship with decoded bytes, so that multiple decoded bytes get derived from a single stub byte.
 Based on this we can assume that the decoding algorithm must be some sort of deflate implementation.

 <br/>
 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/16.png" /></div>